 Solomon chose the right time to start his massive project.
 The environment was right for such a big project (1 Kings 5:4), the nation was prospering (1 Kings 4:21), people were happy (1 Kings 4:20, 25), there was peace (1 Kings 4:24) and safety (1 Kings 4:25).
 Solomon also draws reference to the fact that all wars and national dangers had been eradicated (1 Kings 5:4).

-The biggest response I have ever had to anything I have posted online was an article that drew over 100k responses.
+The biggest response I ever had to anything I have posted online was an article I wrote in 2016.
 I have never ever had anything close to such a response for one of my articles, before or after.
 As I have tried to understand why this could have happened to this one article, the only explanation I could come up with was that the article coincided with a very important world event.
 The timing of it was therefore possibly a determining factor.

 Trust and wait for God’s timing.